Muggyfox1/Kid-Quote-Book-API/README.md

 # Installation and Set up 🛠️
 1. Download and extract the release files.
 2. In appsettings.json
-  a. on line 8, change the IP to your hosting PC local IP
+- on line 8, change the IP to your hosting PC local IP
-3. Port forward the local IP in your routers settings
+5. Port forward the local IP in your routers settings
-4. run Kids Quote Book API.exe
+6. run Kids Quote Book API.exe
-5. navigate to *your host PC IP*/kqb to confirm it's running.
+7. navigate to *your host PC IP*/kqb to confirm it's running.
-  a. it should load a page that says "hello world!"
+- it should load a page that says "hello world!"

 # Configuration ⚙️
 You can configure some settings in appsettings.json.